-Though the program locks the system partition while making a so called "snapshot" (see Acronis True Image Home basic concepts (p.
-10)), some users still prefer backing up the system disk when Windows is not running.
+Though the program locks the system partition while making a so called "snapshot" (see Acronis True Image Home 2010 Netbook Edition basic concepts), some users still prefer backing up the system disk when Windows is not running.

 The subsequent description is made under the assumption that you boot from your bootable rescue media and the program "sees" all your hard drives and other storage devices in the recovery environment.
 See Testing bootable rescue media (p.
-27).
+23).